zillowgroup/kong-terraform/README.md

 # ZG Kong Cluster Terraform Module

-[Kong API Gateway] (https://konghq.com/) is an API gateway microservices management layer.
-This is the terraform module used to provision Kong Clusters at Zillow Group and is available under the Apache License 2.0 license.
+[Kong API Gateway](https://konghq.com/) is an API gateway microservices management layer.
+This is the terraform module used to provision Kong clusters at Zillow Group, available under the Apache License 2.0 license.
 Both Kong Community and Enterprise Edition are supported.

 By default, the following resources will be provisioned:

-- Auora PostgreSQL cluster for Kong configuration
+- Auora PostgreSQL cluster for Kong's configuration store
 - An Auto Scaling Group (ASG) and EC2 instances running Kong (Kong nodes)
 - An external load balancer (HTTPS only)
   - HTTPS:443 - Kong Proxy